anymod/guide/docs/guide/content-management-cms.md

 Click the pencil <sandbox-inline/> on the right, then click the team mod above to make edits.
 :::

+## Content versions

+Mods allow you to use multiple "versions" of content within the same mod.
+This is useful for things like multi-language, temporary text & images, or other variations.

+See the [Content Versions](/guide/content-versions.html) section for more.

 ## Custom code